Got the next great transportation idea?

 We'd love to hear from you.

-ODOT's Office of Innovation develops strategic, innovative projects that enhance Oregon's multi-modal transportation system.
+ODOT's Office of Innovative Funding develops strategic, innovative projects that enhance Oregon's multi-modal transportation system.
 We seek new partners, technologies and developers that can lead to transportation system-level change and improve mobility for Oregonians around the state.

 Oregon’s Road Usage Charge Program